 An adult with oppositional defiant disorder (ODD) may feel mad at the world, and lose his temper regularly — even daily.
 This may manifest as road rage or verbal abuse.
 It may cause tension with authority figures, and trouble at work.
 It may tear apart relationships.
-Here is what you need to know about oppositional defiant disorder in adulthood.
+Here is what you need to know about oppositional defiant disorder and its overlap with ADHD.

 Oppositional Defiant Disorder in Adults